martintidemand/2022-PngToRec-and-mapmaker2/README.md

 # 2022-PngToRec-and-mapmaker2
 2 tools.
 Png2Rec transforms a png file into a list of rectangles of each color.
 Mapmaker2 plugin for Roblox Studio then uses the rectangles to create a 3D map in Roblox.

-PngToRec uses multiple processes running in parallel, while Mapmaker2 uses multiple processes running sequentially.
+PngToRec uses multiple tasks running in parallel, while Mapmaker2 uses multiple tasks running sequentially.

 ----------------------------